alexrodic/Conscience-by-Design/papers/01-Decalaration-of-Creation-by-Aleksandar-Rodic-Conscience-by-Design.md

 1. Sovereignty of Life
 Reaffirms that life in all its forms constitutes the highest value and primary law of existence; that no system, government, or technology may violate or diminish the sanctity of life for the sake of power, profit, or expedience.

+Life is the most precious reality we have.
+It is the foundation of every dream, every family, and every hope.
+This principle declares that nothing, not money, not politics, not technological ambition, has the right to harm or sacrifice life.
+For too long, systems have treated people and nature as expendable.
+This principle demands a new starting point.
+Every policy, invention, and institution must begin with a simple question: does this protect life or destroy it.
+If it destroys life, it has no legitimacy.
+Civilization must evolve from exploitation into protection.
+Without life, there is no future.
+With life, everything is possible.

 2. Dignity of Consciousness
 Declares human consciousness as the root of meaning and creation; affirms the right of every individual to awareness, education, and the cultivation of moral intelligence.